mkdocs/mkdocs/docs/index.md

 ## Deploying

 The documentation site that we've just built only uses static files so you'll be able to host it from pretty much anywhere.
 [GitHub project pages] and [Amazon S3] are good hosting options.
 Upload the contents of the entire `site` directory to wherever you're hosting your website from and you're done.
+For specific instructions for a number of common hosts, see the [Deploying your Docs] page.

 ## Getting help